 This is the actual permit that needs to be filled out.

-Ryan Meadows – Available year round for up to 15 guests
+Available year round for up to 15 guests May-October

 My absolute favorite spot.
 The most private with a view of the mountains and a forested aisle.
 LOVE.
-You can do the ceremony on the grass or on the rocky shore.
+I prefer doing the ceremony in a secluded spot and then going to the epic ones for the rest of the photos!

-7-Mile Pullout/Sandy Point – Available year round for up to 15 guests
+Available year round for up to 15 guests May-October

 Similar to Ryan Meadows, but just 7 miles down the road!
 With beachy rocks and an “up close and personal” feeling with the mountains, you and your guests will be tempted come back the next day for a honeymoon in the sun.

-10 Mile Pullout/Jackson Bay – Available year round for up to 15 guests
+Available year round for up to 15 guests May-October

 More privacy than 7 Mile Pullout but less than Ryan Meadows, Jackson Bay is a great ceremony option if you want to be close to some of the big ticket views along Going to the Sun.
-Snacks and up to 4 chairs are allowed for your ceremony.
+The mountain views aren’t quite as full as the other spots.
+Mainly only see one side of mountains.

 Wheelchair accessible with pew like seating, the amphitheater is a great option if you have a larger crowd but still want to be walking distance to the Lake McDonald shoreline!